 Since its legalisation in 2016, medicinal cannabis has helped thousands of workers treat conditions such as chronic pain, sleep disorders and anxiety.

-Law abiding Victorian workers are being discriminated against just because they follow their doctor’s advice
+Law abiding Victorian workers experience discrimination and victimisation just because they follow their doctor’s advice

 WorkSafe’s guidance on developing workplace AOD policies was last reviewed in 2014, four years before medicinal cannabis was legalised!
-It contains no information on medicinal cannabis and needs urgent updating.
+One of the key recommendations of the inquiry was for WorkSafe to update its guidelines.

-On 30 July 2025, the Parliament will debate our motion calling on the government to act now to address the inherent discrimination in our workplace drug testing framework.
+On 30 July 2025, the Parliament debated our motion calling on the government to address the inherent discrimination in our workplace drug testing framework.

 You can help us by writing to the Premier, Hon.
 Jacinta Allan, the Minister for Worksafe, Hon.
 Ben Carroll and the Attorney General, Hon.
-Sonya Kilkenny to urge them to support these important changes (see template below).
+Sonya Kilkenny urging them to introduce necessary legislation and regulation as soon as possible.

 Useful links: